sedihub/project_euler/README.md

 # Project Euler

-This repository contains my old (from 2014) and new project Euler solutions.
-I have converted some of the old C++ codes to Python3.
+This repository contains my old (from 2014) and new [Project Euler](https://projecteuler.net/) solutions.
+I may converted some of the old C++ codes to Python3.

+I have deliberately refrained from using header files for certain common pieces (e.g., detecting primes) for two main reasons: I want the solutions to be standalone.
+The second reason is that this gives me the freedom to tweak them and use the most suitable version for the problem.

 # Project Euler Solution Submissions